e0289033/vscode-select-comments/README.md

 ## Extension Settings

-This extension contributes the command `select-comments.selectComments` and the keybinding `ctrl + p`.
+This extension contributes the command `select-comments.selectComments` and the keybinding `Ctrl+Alt+P`.